character-ignotus/Project--Etch-A-Sketch/README.md

 # Project: "Etch-A-Sketch"

 ### Description of project:
 A browser version of a byproduct between a Sketchpad & a Etch-A-Sketch.
 This program lets you generate a NxN grid, whit a max number of grid squares per side of 100 & draw on it by passing over the squares using your mouse.
 You can draw in black or in random RGB colors.
 When drawing with random RGB colors each pass tough a square adds to it 10% black, so that after ten passes the square is completely black.
+To start drawing [visit this site](https://character-ignotus.github.io/Project--Etch-A-Sketch/).

 ### Acquired skills through the project: